AdobeDocs/document-services/src/pages/faq/sales-content.md

 <AccordionItem header="Why do I have to use a personal account when setting up a trial or account?
 Why can't I use my company's existing enterprise email/account?">

-Access to Adobe Document Services APIs or SDKs is only available when it is attached to an Enterprise Term License Agreement (ETLA) and the organization's IT administrator has provisioned that user to have access to APIs.
+Access to Adobe Acrobat Services APIs or SDKs is only available when it is attached to an Enterprise Term License Agreement (ETLA) and the organization's IT administrator has provisioned that user to have access to APIs.
 For this reason, if you are working on a trial basis, it may be easier and faster to use a personal email than your existing Adobe ID.

 </AccordionItem>